 Come look at all the beautiful faces!

-Dan, Bobbie, Len, April and her five babies (Hercules, Brindle, Tim, Mercy and Peggy) are the current complement of pigs enjoying an idyllic life at Happily Ever Esther.
+Dan, Bobbie, Len, April and her five babies (Hercules, Brindle, Tim, Mercy and Peggy) and Tammy B. are the current complement of pigs enjoying an idyllic life at Happily Ever Esther.
 Pigs are VERY smart animals who love to root, play, and, of course, eat!
 They know exactly when it's meal time and love to vocalize their anticipation.
 Life expectancy for pigs on average is 15 years.
 Veterinary care for the pigs involves quarterly hoof trimming, rabies and tetanus shots and regular health check ups.

 Diet: hay, piggy kibble (plant-based), lots of fruits and vegetables (10 cups, 2x per day).